Running a freelance business is like baking cookies: Clients don't care what tools you use, only that they get a delicious cookie at the end.

 Yes, Making Cookies Is Like Running A Freelance Business

-When baking, I have my favorite recipes and preferred processes that I follow — some of which carried over from my mother, whom I now suspect made up this M&M sorting ritual to give us kids something non-messy to help with.
+I have my favorite recipes — some of which were carried over from my mother, whom I now suspect made up this M&M sorting ritual to give us kids something non-messy to help with.
 Nevertheless, it’s how I like to do it, how I am comfortable doing it, and how I want to keep doing it.

 I do things my way, but it’s not the only way, and others may critique or question my way.